 Almost all cars depreciate in value.
 And, most likely, any car you purchase as a family runaround will suffer from depreciation.

-Typically, the only real exception is collector cars.
-Old models of Ferraris, Lamborghinis and other classic cars can appreciate in value.
-But even then, it is mainly limited to certain models that have been kept in pristine condition.
+Typically, only sports cars and other prestige vehicles increase in value as they age.
+But even then, only certain models that have been kept in pristine condition.

-So unless you have a car that’s garnered a cult following among wealthy car collectors, depreciation is likely unavoidable.
+So unless you’ve a car that’s garnered a cult following among wealthy car collectors, depreciation is likely unavoidable.

 How much does a car depreciate?